📝 Pricing & menu revision · ⏱️ 2 min read

 Use seasonal patterns to your advantage

-Historical data also reveal seasonal patterns.
-Raise prices on popular seasonal dishes when demand is high, and lower them when ingredients become cheaper.
+Historical data also show seasonal trends.
+Raise prices on popular seasonal dishes during peak demand periods, and adjust them when ingredient costs drop.

 How do you analyze sales data for price adjustments?